mathiasbynens/jquery-placeholder/README.md

 The plugin automatically adds class="placeholder" to the elements who are currently showing their placeholder text.
 You can use this to style placeholder text differently:

     input { color: #000; }
-    .placeholder { color: #666; }
+    .placeholder { color: #aaa; }

 ## Notes

-The plugin automatically checks if the browser supports the HTML5 placeholder attribute for inputs natively.
+* The plugin automatically checks if the browser supports the HTML5 placeholder attribute for inputs natively.
 If this is the case, the plugin won’t do anything.
-The plugin will ignore password inputs.
+* The plugin will ignore password inputs.

 ## Credits